The Pancreas: Anatomy and Functions

 The pancreas has digestive and hormonal functions:

-The enzymes secreted by the exocrine gland in the pancreas help break down carbohydrates, fats, proteins, and acids in the duodenum.
+The enzymes secreted by the exocrine gland in the pancreas help break down carbohydrates, fats, and proteins.
 These enzymes go down the pancreatic duct into the bile duct in an inactive form.
 When they go into the duodenum, they are activated.
 The exocrine tissue also secretes a bicarbonate.
 It neutralizes stomach acid in the duodenum.

-The main hormones secreted by the endocrine gland in the pancreas are insulin and glucagon.
-They control the level of glucose in the blood, and somatostatin, which prevents the release of the other hormones.
+There are 3 main hormones secreted by the endocrine gland in the pancreas.
+Insulin and glucagon help control the level of glucose in the blood.
+Somatostatin helps control the levels of the other hormones.